jo-hoe/website-webhook/README.md

 ### K3D

-[Install K3D](https://k3d.io/#install-script) to run the service in a local kubernetes cluster.
+[Install K3D](https://k3d.io/#install-script) to run the service in a local Kubernetes cluster.
 Ensure your [turned on Kubernetes in Docker Desktop](https://docs.docker.com/desktop/kubernetes/#install-and-turn-on-kubernetes).
-Run the following command to start the service in a local kubernetes cluster.
+Run the following command to start the service in a local Kubernetes cluster.

 ```bash
 make start-k3d